 Blog Stuff:

-Ms. Epstein has a blog called The Blabbermouth.
+Ms. Epstein has an old blog called The Blabbermouth.
 There are a lot of posts that will give you insight into her preferences and agenting style.
 As always, I recommend reading through the archives.

 Contact: